mmore500/alifedata-phyloinformatics-convert/CONTRIBUTING.rst

 ---------

 A reminder for the maintainers on how to deploy.
-Make sure all your changes are committed (including an entry in HISTORY.rst).
+Make sure all your changes are committed.
 Then run::

 $ bump2version patch # possible: major / minor / patch
 $ git push
 $ git push --tags

-Travis will then deploy to PyPI if tests pass.
+GitHub Actions will then deploy to PyPI if tests pass.